tankala/python-tutorial/simple-flask-application/README.md

-How to creat Simple flask application in telugu -> https://youtu.be/dC45J4gFFPE
+How to create Simple flask application in telugu -> https://youtu.be/dC45J4gFFPE